miguelmota/ethereum-development-with-go-book/zh/swarm-upload/README.md

 # Uploading Files to Swarm

-In the [previous section](../swarm-setup) we setup a swarm node running as a daemon on port `8500`.
+In the [上个章节](../swarm-setup) we setup a swarm node running as a daemon on port `8500`.
 Now import the swarm package go-ethereum `swarm/api/client`.
 I'll be aliasing the package to `bzzclient`.

 ```go
 import (